 So, while the day is quite busy as a full-time referee (and that’s the commitment that it’s gone to in the last number years) you do have time for other pursuits as well.”

-Retirement amid a global pandemic comes with a new set of ‘rules’, protocols, and pre-match preparation.
+Hanging up the whistle amid a global pandemic comes with a new set of ‘rules’, protocols, and pre-match preparation.

 For the Limerick man, the ongoing lockdown has brought time to look back on a long career, including refereeing 46 International games, involvement in two Rugby World Cups, The Six Nations and Rugby Championship competitions.

-In the attic of Clancy’s home hold the keepsakes of a refereeing career well-travelled, from the video tapes of his early professional games in 2005/06 often posted to him one week after the game for review (such were the times!), to his 100th Pro14 cap jersey received in 2018, the story of how far both him (and the expansion of Rugby Union) has come in the intervening years is evident.
+In the attic of Clancy’s home hold the keepsakes of a refereeing career well-travelled, from the video tapes of his early professional games in 2005/06 often posted to him one week after the game for review (such were the times!), to his 100th Pro14 cap jersey received in 2018, the story of how far both him (and the expansion of rugby union) has come in the intervening years is evident.

 In the final weeks of his rugby career in the face of lockdowns, no crowds at rugby matches and reduction in face-to-face contacts, Clancy found himself coming full circle in tune with his early days as a referee: